A working list

 Dale Wilson Kennington – BA 1956

 Kennington is a painter known for her interior scenes with figures in realist style.
-Her work has been exhibited in many solo and group exhibitions and hangs in numerous museum collections, In 2011, Kennington received the Governor’s Arts Award from the Alabama State Council on the Arts.
-More at Alabama Masters – Artists and Their Work, Georgine Clarke, ed.
-Montgomery: Alabama State Council on the Arts, 2008, page 44-45.
+Her work has been exhibited in many solo and group exhibitions and hangs in numerous museum collections.
+Grandeur of the Everyday -The Paintings of Dale Kennington was published by University of Alabama Press in 2017.
+In 2011, Kennington received the Governor’s Arts Award from the Alabama State Council on the Arts.
+More about Kennington at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).

 William Edward McGowin – MA 1964

 Ed McGowin, known for his Name Change project, has had more than sixty solo exhibitions including the Museum of Modern Art of the City of Paris and the Corcoran Gallery of Art in Washington, D.C.
 His work is in the permanent collection of the Whitney Museum of American Art, the Guggenheim Museum, the National Museum of American Art, and other private and public collections.
-More at: Alabama Masters – Artists and Their Work, Georgine Clarke, ed.
-Montgomery: Alabama State Council on the Arts, 2008, page 54-55.
+More at Alabama Masters – Artists and Their Work, edited by Georgine Clarke (Montgomery: Alabama State Council on the Arts, 2008).

 Miller Mobley – BA 2009